 When your furnace won’t start, doing your own furnace repair in Port Orchard, Washington, can feel pretty overwhelming.

-If your furnace won’t turn on, won’t stay on or won’t ignite, try the troubleshooting list below before contacting an HVAC professional.
+If your furnace won’t turn on, won’t stay on or won’t ignite, try the troubleshooting list below before getting in touch with an HVAC professional.

 If you find you need help from a heating and cooling pro and live in Port Orchard, Air Masters Heating & Cooling can assist you.
 We can repair most makes of heating systems and also provide emergency furnace repair.

-If it’s time for a new heating system, we also provide furnace installation.
+If you need a new heating system, we also offer furnace installation.

 Furnace Repair Checklist